The Painting & The Cat

 A Fable by Mark Twain

-Then the elephant declared he would have the truth, if he had to go and fetch it himself.
 When he returned, he abused his whole subjectry for liars, and was in an unappeasable fury with the mental blindness of the cat.
 He said that anybody but a near-sighted fool could see that there was nothing in that hole in the wall but an elephant.

 The beaver stepped up.
 "I'll give it a try," said she.
 When the beaver got to the hole in the wall, she held off a bit at the side.
 "No need to rush," thought she, craning her next.
 She tiptoed up to the hole in the wall.
-Looking at it from the side, she saw the lovely painting in all its glory.
+Looking at it from the side angle, she saw the lovely painting in all its glory.
 It showed a hilltop on a bright and sunny day.
 "How pretty it is, with the sunlight shining just so," said the beaver to the housecat.
 "Why, it looks like about 4pm on a midsummer evening."

 When the housecat relayed the beaver's observation to the painter, he was very pleased.
 "Now that is a fresh perspective!" he said.
 "All your other friends were just putting themselves in front of the art.
 This painting is for your beaver friend who could see it just as it was."
-The beaver hung the treasure of a painting outside her dam for all to see.

 A Fable by Mark Twain